Web Privacy Statement

 Respecting your privacy

 We respect your privacy.
-Information you provide, or that is gathered automatically, helps us monitor our service and provide the services you are entitled to as a resident of Bournemouth or visitor to our website.
+Information you provide, or that is gathered automatically, helps us monitor our service provision.
+We aim to provide the services you are entitled to as a resident of Bournemouth or visitor to our website.

 We treat incoming emails and forms in the same way as other communications we receive.